vicious-widgets/vicious/README.md

       This widget type is confusing and ugly but it is kept for backward compatibility.
     * FreeBSD: either a full `sysctl` path to a thermal zone, e.g.
-      `"hw.acpi.thermal.tz0.temperature"`, or a table with multiple paths
+      `"hw.acpi.thermal.tz0.temperature"`, or a table with multiple paths.
-* Returns:
+* Returns (per platform):
-    * GNU/Linux: an array whose first value is the requested temperature
+    * GNU/Linux: an array whose first value is the requested temperature.
-    * FreeBSD: a table whose keys are provided paths thermal zones
+    * FreeBSD: a table whose keys are provided paths thermal zones.

 | `data_source` |           Path           | Default `input_file` |
 | :-----------: | ------------------------ | :------------------: |